blakegarretson/essentials/main.md

 ### Also check out:

-- [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/): This is a professional package, but they have a free version that’s very impressive.
+- [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) is a professional package, but they have a free version that’s very impressive.
 It outshines the above editors in features, but I’m reluctant to learn a free tool that could be retracted at a whim, so in general the open source tools get my vote.
 - [Shotcut](https://www.shotcut.org/) should at least be on your radar, and perhaps you find it to your liking more than Openshot, but it's limited functionality (especially subtitles/captioning) and steeper learning curve make it hard to recommend over the other options.

 ## Animation